kudelskisecurity/nist-lwc-power-analysis/README.md

 The `template name` is the name of the template you previously built.
 The optional arguments are the following:

- - `--num-traces=<num>` (default 100) changes the number of traces to capture to run the attack
+ - `--num-traces=<number>` (default 50): set the number of power traces to capture when running the attack
- - `--num-threads=<num>` (defaults to the number of CPU cores) changes the number of parallel tasks that will be executed to search the key.
+ - `--num-threads=<num>` (defaults to the number of CPU cores): set the number of parallel tasks that will be executed to search the key.
 A maximum of 8 threads can be used.
- - `--num-identical=<num>` (default 25) controls the confidence of the prediction method by defining how many consecutive rounds a key prediction has to have the highest score to be returned as the correct key
+ - `--num-identical=<num>` (default 25): control the confidence of the prediction method by defining how many consecutive rounds a key prediction has to have the highest score to be returned as the correct key
- - `--keep=<num>` (default 4) controls the number of predictions to return for each column.
+ - `--keep=<num>` (default 4): control the number of predictions to return for each column.
 A higher number of predictions increases the likelihood that the exhaustive search step will recover the key, but extends the runtime of this step.

 ### RomulusN